 A density gradient will effectively remove lymphocytes, epithelial cells, abnormal, senescent and immature sperm, cell debris, seminal fluid, bacteria and to some extent viruses.
-When performing a density gradient the only means of retrieving the sperm pellet at the bottom of the tube is to either, go directly through the layers, disrupt them and risk re-contamining the pellet, or to remove as much as possible of the layers, go through the remaining
+When performing a density gradient the only means of retrieving the sperm pellet at the bottom of the tube is to either, go directly through the layers, disrupt them and risk re-contamining the pellet, or to remove as much as possible of the layers, go through the remaining gradient, still risking re-contamining.
+Since

-Reagents and Equipment
+Reagents and Equipment \\\\